Chwunkai/Myriad-Formatter-Siri-Shortcut/README.md

 ### Output
 The converted number (e.g., 1,2345,6789) will be **automatically copied to your clipboard**.
 ## Installation
-Download the shortcut via [this iCloud link](https://www.icloud.com/shortcuts/fd52ca23e4d34892b799cded72fe734f) or this repository, and allow clipboard access on first run.
+Download the shortcut via [this iCloud link](https://www.icloud.com/shortcuts/fd52ca23e4d34892b799cded72fe734f) or from this repository, and allow clipboard access on first run.